 “For all the years we spent holidays with my in-laws, there was obvious favoritism and clear dislike between my husband and his stepmother,” she recalls.
 “So after my father-in-law passed away, we stopped attending.
 When it becomes a burden, it is no longer a celebration.”

-Now Bourgois and her family spend the holidays at home relaxing.
+Now Bourgois and her family have started a new family tradition, spending the holidays at home relaxing.

 “We get up early to open gifts, get the fireplace going and have a special breakfast,” she says.
 “The rest of the day we nap, watch movies, make a nice dinner and generally relax.”